GeloCreativeStudio/flask-voting-system/README.md

 - **Administrative Control** - Comprehensive dashboard for faculty to manage elections and monitor voting
 - **Student-Friendly Interface** - Modern, responsive design that works on all devices
 - **Fair Election Process** - Ensures one vote per student with verification systems
+- **Automated Database Setup** - Includes database verification and initial setup for courses and roles

 ## Quick Start